ANNUAL PLANNING MADE EASY. See how our #1 rated execution software uses AI to create an action-ready annual plan. Sign up for a demo >

 • How are we tracking against Senior Executives' goals in terms of performance and innovation?

-• What strategies have worked best for our team so far to increase customer loyalty and satisfaction levels with our brand?
+• What strategies have worked best for our team so far to increase customer loyalty and satisfaction with our brand?

 • Are there any areas where greater focus is needed for us to stay ahead of competitors regarding customer experience, product quality, or technological advancement?